EdwardGillard/CrazyCards/README.md

 ## How to run this app: ##

-Please run yarn start to begin the server
+Please cd into frontend folder run yarn start to begin the server

 `yarn start` to run the development server